 An example of participatory governance having a direct role in College decision-making can be seen in the resource allocation process.
 The College has documented a modified budget process to improve the flow of information, and in turn improve the linking of institutional planning, financial planning, resource allocation and monitoring.
 Departmental staff and faculty determine a budget (prioritize funding) that links their Expanded Statements of Institutional Purpose to their yearly operational plans, institutional priorities, the PROA Strategic Plan 2008-2012 and the College mission.
-These same plans are reviewed by respective department deans, who submit recommendations to the Budget and Finance Committee, which then forwards recommendations to the Management Team, which then proposes a revised budget to the president.
-Revisions to the budget are routed in the reverse order to apprise groups of changes.
+These same plans are reviewed by respective department deans, who submit recommendations to the Budget and Finance Committee, which then forwards recommendations to the budget are routed in the reverse order to apprise groups of changes.
 Once the president approves the budget, it is submitted to the Board of Regents for approval.
 This budget document becomes the College's spending guide for the fiscal year (IV.A.1).